 Both BricsCAD and AutoCAD use DWG as their native file format, which makes them a great fit for mixed-team projects.

-Also, for reference on the compatibility of CAD software, you can read “Best Options of CAD Software for Mac in 2024 – Free & Open Source.”
+Also, for reference on the compatibility of CAD software, you can read “Best Options of CAD Software for Mac – Free & Open Source.”

 Ease of Use